THE LARGEST ACCELERATOR FOR SATELLITE NAVIGATION

-On 4 December 2018, the top 10 Galileo Masters winners were invited to the exclusive E-GNSS Accelerator Bootcamp in line with the European Space Week in Marseille, France.
+On 4 December 2019, the top 10 Galileo Masters winners were invited to the exclusive E-GNSS Accelerator Bootcamp in line with the European Space Week in Helsinki, Finland.
 In front of a high-ranking expert panel the candidates presented how further incubation services would enable them to accelerate their business ideas and to start real commercial ventures.
 The top four candidates received incubation and acceleration packages worth EUR 62,000 each to complement business incubation at their preferred incubation centre of the Galileo Masters network all across Europe.

-Get an impression of the very first Bootcamp of this kind and see the top 10 candidates pitching!
+Get an impression of the 2019 Bootcamp and see the top 10 candidates pitching!

 FURTHER TOP 10 BOOTCAMP CANDIDATES

 WAIBRObelt – Making Independent Outdoor Sports Accessible to the Blind and Visually Impaired, submitted by Katerina Sedlackova